-- The 2006 Appropriation Act charged SCHEV with examining the financial and programmatic feasibility of establishing a satellite campus of the VCU School of Dentistry in Wise County.
-In conducting this feasibility study, SCHEV found that about 40% of the 1,400 people served in the region each year by the Virginia Dental Association's Mission of Mercy are senior citizens.
-SCHEV's report projects that such a clinic would provide discounted dental services for as many as 700 senior citizens each year.
-In that report, SCHEV strongly supports the creation of such a clinic and the services it can bring to the senior citizens of that underserved area.
-SCHEV has pledged to support a funding model in which \$900,000 per year would be provided in state funds for operating costs. - In "Advancing Virginia," SCHEV's new statewide strategic plan for higher education, one of the 12 goals calls for the implementation of programs that will foster increased attraction and retention of "non-traditional" student populations in postsecondary education.
-One example of such a program that has been utilized by many senior citizens is fast-track teacher certification for retirees who wish to pursue teaching in K-12 schools as a second career. - SCHEV keeps a number of statistics that track higher education trends.
+• In "Advancing Virginia," SCHEV's 2007-13 statewide strategic plan for higher education, one of the 12 goals calls for the implementation of programs that will foster increased attraction and retention of "non-traditional" student populations in postsecondary education.
+One example of such a program that has been utilized by many senior citizens is fast-track teacher certification for retirees who wish to pursue teaching in K-12 schools as a second career.

+• SCHEV keeps a number of statistics that track higher education trends.
 This information provides insight into the future workforce needs of the Commonwealth.
 For instance, SCHEV tracks the majors, minors, and degrees offered by each public institution of higher education.
 SCHEV also collects data on the number of students who graduate each year and the degrees they receive.
 As senior citizens retire from Virginia's workforce, this information can be used to forecast workforce needs and potential deficiencies.

+Future Direction, Expectations, and Priorities

-· Summary of Future Direction and Expectations
+• Summary of Future Direction and Expectations